seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/lectures/week17/day2/README.md

 - Protect `POST` requests
   - Protect `GET` requests as well?
 Or allow "read only?"
 - Add some users and data
-- Continue work on frontend
+- Build forms to login/register
-  - Build forms to login
+- Update form to submit a new URL
-  - Build forms to submit a new URL
+- (Time Permitting) Handle the _actual_ redirection!

-- Handle the _actual_ redirection!
+We'll reference the [API/UI Updates](./API_UI_UPDATES.md) doc for this round of changes